vilnius-leopold/supply-and-demand/README.md

 Disclaimer
 ----------
 I consider myself a noob.
 Or, I consider myself too much of a noob to write an article about decoupled systems and to "invent" a ?new? design pattern.
 You can understand this piece of text as a brainstorm, an inspiration, a monolog.
 At first I was thinking of researching more about design patterns and decoupled systems before I put this out into the wild.
 But knowing, that error is inevidable, it doesn't really matter.
 If I was trying to reinvent the wheel or my thoughts where complete nonesense, someone will tell.
 As a noob I can only benefit from that.
+So give me a punch!

 The Scenario
 ------------